alvarezp/tdlpl/README.md

 Current state
 =============

-TDLPL currently recognizes two programming languages: Python and Ruby.
+TDLPL currently recognizes two programming languages: Python, Ruby and PHP.
 Adding new languages is really easy: edit the GNUmakefile to add the corresponding rule that prepares the runnable file.
 The runnable file goes into the run/ directory.
 Announce the new supported language in